mbusson/SassyPug/README.md

 Opal is a JavaScript application boilerplate written in ES6 broadly based on [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), which is itself a boilerplate based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).

-Opal aims at integrating several features to biggie, such as:
+Opal includes several features from biggie, and adds new ones such as:
 - [x] Jade preprocessing
 - [x] Sass preprocessing
 - [x] jQuery support
 - [x] GSAP support
+- [x] Browserify, babelify and uglify Javascript files (automatically uses `build/app.js` for dev, `build/app.min.js` for prod)
+- [x] Livereload your CSS and JS (with browser-sync)
+- [x] Adds fancy utilities described in Part.2 of our Tutorial

 ## Getting Started